How a trade war could hurt these US states

 Related: Trade war would wipe out gains from tax cuts, analysis finds

 Meanwhile, coal is still the top export in Virginia, West Virginia, and Pennsylvania.
-Among the top overseas buyers of US coal are India and South Korea, both of which could be stung by steel and aluminum tariffs if they do not receive exemptions.
+Among the top overseas buyers of US coal is India, which could be stung by the steel and aluminum tariffs if it does not receive an exemption.

 Four states have various kinds of electronics as top exports.
 In Oregon, circuits, processors and controllers are both the state's top export and import, because of all the final production work for semiconductors done by Intel (INTC), according to Business Oregon -- the state's economic development agency.
 China is the top destination for Oregon's semiconductors, making the state yet another potential target for retaliation.